marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 printfn "%b" (person1 = person3) // prints false
 ```

 Most of the F# types are also automatically comparable.
 Having these two features allows us to naturally model reality.
-Consider the example below which uses the same Record type for hierachy representation in the company;
+Consider the example below which uses the same Record type for hierarchy representation in the company;
 ```fsharp
 type Person = { Name: string; Surname: string; Age: int}
 type CompanyHierarchy = Worker of Person | Manager of Person | Cto of Person